trongnamvn90/mcp/api-scout/README.md

 2.  **Auto-Refresh**: If an API call fails with `401`, it detects `invalidStatusCodes` and automatically calls your `refreshUrl`.
 3.  **Fallback Logic**: If refresh fails, it falls back to full login.
 4.  **Seamless Retry**: The original request is retried transparently with the new token.
+5.  **Strict Verification**: Smart Bearer credentials are tested continuously.
+When adding/updating, it attempts an immediate login.
+If it fails, the save is rejected (unless you use `skipValidityCheck: true`).

 Configuring this is as simple as adding `loginUrl` and `refreshUrl` to your `bearer` credential!